treatwell/restricted-section/README.md

 4. `HOST` and `HOSTPROTOCOL` environment variables should be eventual public URL and whether you want it to be HTTPS-only (you should want that, but it requires paid Heroku plan).
 5. Click the big **Deploy** button and wait!
 Heroku should deploy successfully, and opening the app should greet you with "Authentication required" page.

-☝️ *Note: If you don't want to host your page under any memorable URL (e.g. something.example.com), you can use address provided by Heroku.
+☝️ *Note: If you don't want to host your page under any memorable URL (e.g. something.example.com), you can use the address provided by Heroku.
 Be sure to add herokuapp.com URI to Google Developer Console and set HOST to `[APP_NAME].herokuapp.com`.*

-Next, go to Settings tab of your newly deployed app, scroll to **Domains and Certificates**, and press **Add domain**.
+Next, go to the Settings tab of your newly deployed app, scroll to **Domains and Certificates**, and press **Add domain**.
 Once you add it, you will be given a DNS Target to set.
 Go to wherever you manage your domain, create a new CNAME record with given Target and wait a couple of minutes for new records to take effect.

-**That's it, the site is ready!** Once everything propagates you should be able to click blue authentication button, login with allowed Google account and see example content 🎉
+**That's it, the site is ready!** Once everything propagates you should be able to click the blue authentication button, login with an allowed Google account and see example content 🎉

 ## Working on the site